Updated: Oct 1

 Take a look at the thoughts going through your mind.
 Are you falling into any of these traps?
 What is the critical voice in your head telling you?
 Is the anxiety really coming from outside or is it all inside you?

-If you would like some help, please make an appointment and come and have a chat.
+If you would like some help, please book an initial consultation.
 We can begin to tackle the situations that you associate with anxiety.
-Using a technique called systematic desensitisation, we can rewire your brain to feel much calmer and more relaxed when thinking about specific events and situations.
 Whilst hypnotherapy works on those deeper, subconscious processes, I can also teach you techniques that work on a more conscious level, too.
 We’ll look at your thought processes and really start to separate fact from fiction when it comes to the things you are thinking about and telling yourself.